 The key is that you pick a routine that makes the most sense for your lifestyle.

 As a natural lifter, the goal is INTENSITY and rest.
-Hit your muscles hard, then give them several days of rest.
+Hit your muscles hard, then give that group a few days of rest.
+Plus, you’ll want to make sure you’re eating well so that your muscles can grow.

 3-Day Per Week Split: